desertwitch/smartdmt/README.md

 to provide a side-by-side view of all block devices and their SMART information.
 The data is automatically refreshed and basic filtering is possible.

 ### Installation

 To build from source, a `Makefile` is included with the project's source code.
 Running `make all` will compile the application and pull in any necessary dependencies. `make check` runs the test suite and static analysis tools.

+For convenience, precompiled static binaries for common architectures are released through GitHub.
+These can be installed into `/usr/bin/` or respective system locations; ensure they are executable by running `chmod +x` before use.

+> All builds from source are designed to generate [reproducible builds](https://reproducible-builds.org/),
+> meaning that they should compile as byte-identical to the respective released binaries and also have the
+> exact same checksums upon integrity verification.

+#### Building dependencies:
+- Go version 1.24.2 or higher

 #### Runtime dependencies:
 - `lsblk` (as part of `util-linux` package)